SC LOWCOUNTRY TOUR

 16–30 miles, flat terrain

 Our last day includes a meandering route near the rural community of Ravenel.
 Numerous water views grace the route, as well as hobby farms with exotic animals.
-After the ride we will finish the commute back to Beaufort for showers, lunch and departure.
-A shuttle to Savannah and the Savannah airport will be available to those who desire one.
+After the ride we will finish the commute back to the hotel for showers, lunch and departure.
+A shuttle to the Charleston airport will be available.

 Pricing